 Master in International Energy

-Governments, financial institutions, policy studies, think tanks and the media seek professionals with sufficient technical knowledge of energy issues to raise the debate.
+Governments, financial institutions, policy-oriented think tanks and the media seek professionals with sufficient technical knowledge of energy issues.
 Energy companies, increasingly numerous and diverse, need public policy experts to advise on political and social acceptability of technological solutions and business strategies.
 Career openings include private enterprises, research institutes, international organizations, banks, consulting and multinational firms.

 Academic Advisor: Dania Del Ben